7 Easy Tricks to Learn Conversational Japanese for Human Beings

-This was a line pulled straight from my “Survival Phrases in Japanese” travel book, which sounded way too formal and made it seem like I was putting distance between my friend and I.
+I used a phrase that sounded way too formal and made it seem like I was putting distance between my friend and me.

-By following the five steps below, you can ease your way into conversation, and save yourself some embarrassment by knowing how to talk, listen and respond like a human being.
+By following the seven steps below, you can ease your way into conversation and save yourself some embarrassment by knowing how to talk, listen and respond like a human being.

 The English language loves pronouns.
-Our sentences are filled with I, me, you, their, and any other form of address we can squeeze in.
+Sentences are filled with I, me, you, their and other similar forms of address.

-Just the opposite can be said for Japanese; often times, pronouns are omitted altogether if the subject can be inferred.
-In other words, if the subject is clearly yourself or the person you’re talking to, then it’s more natural-sounding if you drop pronouns like “I” or “you.”
+Japanese is the opposite: oftentimes, pronouns are omitted altogether if the subject can be inferred.
+In other words, if the subject is clearly yourself or the person you’re talking to, it sounds more natural if you drop pronouns like “I” or “you.”

 お腹が空いたよ！お昼にしようね。（おなかが すいたよ！おひるに しようね。）

 Are you going to the store?
 Can you get me a coffee?